Band Back Exercises

 Bands Are Good For Rehabilitation Training

 The worst thing that can happen to you if you are an athlete is suffering from an injury.
 Getting injured means you cannot do the things you wanted to do.
 When you are recovering from an injury, you can’t go straight to intense workouts.
 This is when resistance band workouts come into play.
 Exercise bands are the perfect tool for rehabilitation training because they are very easy on your joints.
-The fact that a lot of resistance band exercises can be done while sitting or lying down is another reason as to why they are good for rehabilitation training (4).
+The fact that a lot of resistance band exercises can be done while sitting or lying down is another reason why they are good for rehabilitation training (4).

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!